 In most revision surgery cases the length of recovery is similar to the original surgery.
 Most bunions allow you to return to full normal activity in about 8 weeks, but every patient’s recovery is slightly different.

-Typical recovery from bunion surgery where no joints are fused is as follows:
+Typical recovery from bunion surgery where joints are NOT fused is as follows:

-- Physical therapy may be required to increased joint stiffness at surgical site
+- Physical therapy may also be required due to increased joint stiffness at surgical site.

-- After bone healing is noted patient may transition into athletic shoes for a period of at least two weeks
+- After bone healing is noted, the patient may transition into athletic shoes for a period of at least two weeks.

-- 8 weeks after surgery patients are allowed to return to full normal activity as tolerated
+- 8 weeks after surgery, patients are typically allowed to return to full normal activity as tolerated.

 - Pain at surgical site is typically better at 8 weeks after surgery than it was before surgery, and continues to improve over the period of about six months